droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 <p>Jet-black shadows swirl from the torches either side of the mausoleum’s yawning door.
 Dark flames erupt from the crypt’s stone floor, then spread hungrily across the dying grass that fills the cemetery, forming a ring of black flames that clings to the wrought-iron fencing.</p>
 </div>

-Each player within 5 feet of the mausoleum’s entrance must also succeed on a DC 18 Strength saving throw as a shockwave of force erupts from the flames’ origin.
+Each player within 5 feet of the mausoleum’s entrance must also succeed on a DC 26 Fortitude saving throw as a shockwave of force erupts from the flames’ origin.
 On a failure, a player is thrown 10 feet away from the mausoleum and lands prone.

 The flames form a sheet of black fire eight feet high.
-A creature takes 10 (3d6) fire damage plus 10 (3d6) necrotic damage when it enters the flames for the first time on a turn or ends its turn there.
-A player can vault over the flames if they can make a high jump of eight feet (see <span class="citation">High Jump, <em>Player’s Handbook</em> (p.
-182)</span>) or by succeeding on a DC 18 Strength (Athletics) check.
-(If a player is carrying the full weight of Argynvost’s skull, their high jump distance is reduced by 3 feet, and they make the Strength (Athletics) check with disadvantage).
-On a failure, the player lands prone in the flames.
+A creature takes 10 (3d6) fire damage plus 10 (3d6) void damage when it enters the flames for the first time on a turn or ends its turn there.
+A player can vault over the flames if they can make a high jump of eight feet.
 ## Q6c.
 Argynvost’s Return
 When a player first places Argynvost’s skull on an alcove in the mausoleum, read: